Pet Behavior Consulting, LLC is based out of Granby, MA.

 Elise Gouge and her staff work with clients throughout western Massachusetts, including Granby, Belchertown, Hadley, Amherst, Palmer, Ludlow, Holyoke, Chicopee, Springfield and also in northern CT.

 I am a Professional Member of the Association of Professional Dog Trainers and also a Certified Professional Dog Trainer (CPDT-KA) and Certified Canine Behavior Consultant (CCBC) through the Certification Council for Professional Dog Trainers.
 The APDT is the leading organization for setting standards for professional dog trainers.
 It is the only organization that offers standardized testing for trainers.
 I am also certified in low-stress, fear-free training and handling through Fear Free Pets.

 Through the International Association for Animal Behavior Consultants I am a Certified Dog and Cat Behavior Consultant (CABC).
 Formerly, I was the Vice President on their Board of Directors.
-I was licensed as a Dogs & Storks presenter and am a Canine Good Citizen evaluator through the American Kennel Club.
+I was licensed as a Dogs & Storks presenter and am currently a Canine Good Citizen evaluator, Farm Dog judge, Temperament Evaluator and Tricks judge through the American Kennel Club.

 I have volunteered for over ten years with various organizations.
 In 2016, I joined the Board of Directors for New England Border Collie Rescue.
 Also, I serve as a consultant for a national pet supplier (PetEdge) and our local shelter, Dakin Humane.